It was the cold that finally did it;

 off that floor.
 You don’t need help,

-(and sensitivity, but what’s
+just some sense (and sensitivity, but what’s

 the difference?).
 You!